This post may contain affiliate links. Find more info in my disclaimer.

 Taking the Kotor Bay ferry can save you a lot of time when you're travelling between the Herceg Novi and Tivat parts of the Bay of Kotor.
 It can also become part of a great 'around the bay' day trip itinerary... scroll down to the bottom of this page for ideas.

-The ferry, known locally as the trajekt, only takes 5 minutes and it's a fun ride.
+The ferry, known locally as the trajekt, only takes 5 minutes and is a scenic ride.
 You'll be treated to some lovely scenery and you'll be able to take lots of photos, especially on sunny days.

 Make sure you keep a look out for the two islands of Perast while you're crossing.
 You'll get a view of them in the distance when you're in the middle of the channel.